jacgit18/GameXchange/README.md

 ### Description

-GameXchange - Trade Games Online
+GameXchange - Trade Games Online.
 A web app that helps people trade video games online with unique game keys.

 - Lead and implemented agile software development best practices with a frontend and backend team.